CDrummond/bliss-analyser/UserGuide.md

 Variants
 --------

-`bliss-analyser` can be built to support using either the `ffmpeg` ibraries, or invoking the `ffmpeg` command itself.
+`bliss-analyser` can be built to support using either the `ffmpeg` libraries (`libavcodec`, etc.), or invoking the `ffmpeg` command itself.

 If the package used ended with `-libav` then `bliss-analyser` has been built with the `ffmpeg` libraries.
-This allows fater decoding of files, but will require the exact `ffmpeg` library versions to be on your system.
+This allows faster decoding of files, but will require the exact `ffmpeg` library versions to be on your system.
 (These libraries are usually provided with the Windows build).